GiovannyLeone/GiovannyLeone/README.md

 On the top, add this line:
 "repository": "your repositorio"

- In the Scripts you has this comands:
+ In the Scripts you has this comands: <br />
   -- `npm run predeploy` <br/>
   -- `npm run deploy`